Math Curriculum

 Standard(s)

-M.2.1.5 Compare two three-digit numbers based on meanings of the hundreds, tens, and ones digits, using >, =, and < symbols to record the results of comparisons.
-2.NBT.A.4
+Compare two three-digit numbers based on values of the hundreds, tens, and ones digits, using >, <, and = symbols to show the comparison.